 Step 5: Remove from the fridge and slice the cookies into 1/4″ slices.
 For the o’s, leave as-is.
 For the x’s, cut each cookie into an x shape by cutting away a small triangle of dough on all four sides of the slice.

 Step 6: Place on an ungreased cookie sheet and bake at 350 for approximately 8-10 minutes.

 Yay!
 Pull those bad boys out of the oven and enjoy.
 And if you want to give a little bag of them with our Tic-Tac-Toe printable, simply print, cut, and give about 6 x’s and o’s with each board.
 Write a little note on the bottom or the back of the board and tell your Valentine how much you love ’em.
 Be sure to head to Creativebug to see all the other fun ways you can get your cookie on! xoxo

-This post is sponsored by Minted.
-All opinions and ideas are my very own.
-Thank you for being supportive of the partners who help keep Lovely Indeed rocking!
+This post is sponsored by Creativebug.
+All ideas and opinions are my own.
+Thank you for being supportive of the sponsors who help keep Lovely Indeed rocking!